 A History Of Aircraft Record-Keeping

 Technology has come a long way since Charlie Taylor’s day.
 Charlie was a genius and had a photographic memory.
 Although we all aspire to be “like Charlie,” our aviation ancestors understood that change was required.
 Enter the FAA to create the rules around record-keeping, such as AC43-9C, that provides the direction needed for aircraft maintainers throughout the U.S. As aircraft became more sophisticated, the need for automated tools to assist the flight department managers became critical.

 Starting in the 1960s, the computer age allowed for the loading of aircraft inspection descriptions and requirements into a mainframe computer.
 Updates were usually done via a punch card system or another medium for updating.
 Maintenance reports were generated, but users depended on third-party providers to send out reports and prepare updates that could take a month or more.

 If there were errors in corrected reports, the wait could be another month.

 Since those days, however, things have changed considerably.
 Aircraft data can now be available via cloud-based solutions and, depending on the vendor, data can be updated in real-time.
 If you are tracking maintenance with an in-house program or spreadsheet, you might be missing out on some of the tools available to you with a cloud-based solution.

 Cloud or Web-Based Application

-There are various cloud-based or web-based maintenance tracking providers on the market—in all cases, your number one priority when selecting the best program for your organization should be data security.
+There are various cloud-based or web-based aviation maintenance tracking providers on the market—in all cases, your number one priority when selecting the best program for your organization should be data security.